 RFM analysis remains a perennial favorite of marketers.
 It’s simple and intuitive, yet data-driven.
 It has the power to provide actionable insights down to the individual customer level — all without any input from data scientists or complex tools.
 That isn’t to say you can’t do sophisticated things with RFM analysis.
 For example, you can use RFM techniques to identify your best customers and turn them into a seed audience within an advertising platform that uses lookalike modeling to automatically identify prospects who share similar key traits.

 Nevertheless, thanks to CDPs, marketers are now able to combine RFM data with other behavioral and demographic traits — everything from geolocation to recent products purchased — to create even more effective segmentation.
 Better yet, they can quickly and easily apply lookalike models and other sophisticated analytics to predict what messages are most likely to resonate and how and when those messages are most likely to prompt action.

-With or without these more sophisticated modern approaches, marketers can use RFM analysis to:
+With or without these more sophisticated approaches, marketers can use RFM analysis to:

 - Increase the effectiveness of email marketing campaigns: Build an automated drip campaign with messages tailored to each segment.

-- Increase loyalty and user engagement: Follow up on recent customers or new customers with timely promotions and educational content likely to increase their engagement with your brand.
+- Increase loyalty and user engagement: Follow up with recent customers or new customers with timely promotions and educational content likely to increase their engagement with your brand.